AshleyPikachu/io.github.simple64.simple64.vru/README.md

 # Why This Flatpak Fork Exists
-This is a fork of the [io.github.simple64.simple64](https://github.com/flathub/io.github.simple64.simple64) Flathub Github, it was made for installing 2 copies of [Simlpe64](https://github.com/simple64) at once as turning the VRU on and off can be annoying with only 2 retail games supporting it.
-This modification was quick and dirty and provides no support whatsoever.
-It was made with help from people in the linux community and the guidance of Gemini Ai.
+This is a fork of [Simple64's Flathub release](https://github.com/flathub/io.github.simple64.simple64), and it was made for installing 2 copies of [Simple64](https://github.com/simple64) flatpak at once.
+That way the VRU can be left on for 2 games that support it.
+This is quick and dirty workaround with no support whatsoever, it was made with help from people in the linux community and the guidance of Gemini Ai.

 # How to Install
 1. Download the contents of this github.